William Henry Vanderbilt III

 William Henry Vanderbilt III (November 24, 1901 – April 14, 1981) was an American politician who served as Governor of Rhode Island from 1939 to 1941, and a member of the wealthy and socially prominent Vanderbilt family.

 Early life

 Vanderbilt was born in New York City on November 24, 1901.
-He was the son of Alfred Gwynne Vanderbilt and Ellen "Elsie" French.
+He was the son of Alfred Gwynne Vanderbilt Sr and Ellen "Elsie" French.
 Vanderbilt's father was a great-grandson of Cornelius Vanderbilt, who founded the family fortune in railroads and shipping.
+His mother Elsie was the daughter of Francis Ormond French, President of the Manhattan Trust Company, and Ellen Tuck, who was a daughter of New Hampshire politician Amos Tuck and half-sister of Diplomat Edward Tuck.
+Elsie's brother was the banker Amos Tuck French.

-William Vanderbilt's parents divorced in 1908, and through his father's second marriage he had two half-brothers, Alfred Gwynne Vanderbilt Jr., and George Washington Vanderbilt III.
-In 1915, his father perished in the sinking of the RMS Lusitania.
+William Vanderbilt's parents divorced in 1908, and his father remarried in late 1911 to the divorced heiress Margaret Emerson McKim.
+Through his father's second marriage Vanderbilt gained two half-brothers, Alfred G. Vanderbilt Jr. and George Washington Vanderbilt III.
+In 1919 Vanderbilt's mother Elsie remarried to one of her son's close friends, Naval Officer Lieutenant Paul Fitzsimons; at the time of the marriage Elsie was aged 38, whilst Lt.
+Fitzsimons was 28.

 Education

 Vanderbilt was educated at St. George's School in Middletown, Rhode Island (Class of 1919) and the Evans School in Mesa, Arizona.
 He attended Princeton University but dropped out during his first year.
 In 1940, Vanderbilt received an honorary LL.D. from Bates College.